-In this zone there are many water users such as farm estates, livestock keepers and the local community depending on the traditional furrows.
-In case where the furrow is shared between farm estate and the local community (small scale farmers) arrangement for preparation of water allocation schedule and duties are imposed.
+In this zone, there are many water users such as farm estates, livestock keepers and the local community depending on the traditional furrows.
+In the case where the furrow is shared between the farm estate and the local community (small scale farmers) arrangements for preparation of the water allocation schedule and duties are imposed.
 For instance the furrow shared between the Mbosho village and coffee cooperative society, an agreement on rotational water allocation was reached ,coffee cooperative society was allowed to abstract water for two days on Friday and Sunday and the remaining days water is used by the villagers to irrigate their farms.
 Water users in the village clean the furrow but the cooperative maintain the furrow and pay the water guards.
 Serious conflicts are occurring in this midland area especially during dry season when there are low flow of water.
 For instance the first conflict involves upstream users from Mese village closing Nanguriri spring especially during the dry season, affecting downstream users at Samaki Maini village.
 Furrow elders from Samaki Maini furrow have been trying to negotiate with the Mese elders but there was no solution, but during the wet season there is no serious conflict because they normally open the spring.

 According to the interview, the furrow Committee at Samaki Maini village negotiated again with the upstream users so as to construct division box at Nanguriri spring but they refused and said they will never allow that.
 Upstream users think will loose their legacy in ownership of Nanguriri spring.
 Second conflict ocurred between upstream users from Sonu village with the downstream users at Mbweera village on construction of division box at furrow intake.Again upstream users were reluctant to ccoperate because of fear that they will loose their legitimacy of ownership at the water intake.
 According to people interviewed in Mbweera village, they also prefer Water User Association (WUA) because it brings the democracy and avoid dictatorship in water use.
 They said upstream users in Sonu village are the source of conflict and denies the downstream users from getting water and no measures have been taken.

-Third conflict conflict was between one upstream user (farmer) from Sonu village and another downstream (farmer) in Mbweera village, involving stealing of water by upstream user denying the downstream user from accessing water from the furrow.
+Third conflict was between upstream user (farmer) from Sonu village and another downstream (farmer) in Mbweera village, involving the stealing of water by upstream user denying the downstream user from accessing water from the furrow.
 He was caught and called by the traditional furrow Committee and was ordered to pay 50000Tshs but refused to pay and again was taken to the village government by the Committee instead got support from the village government.
-According to the interview made, one member of the committe complained farmer from Sonu village usually pays bribes to the village chairman and ward executive officer because he has been caught several times stealing water from the furrow but wins the case.
+According to the interview made, one member of the committee complained farmer from Sonu village usually pays bribes to the village chairman and ward executive officer because he has been caught several times stealing water from the furrow but wins the case.
 During my research I also attended one meeting of the traditional furrow Committee from Mbweera village where the Water User Association (WUA) chairman also attended.
 In a meeting that farmer from Sonu Village atttended.
-He was blamed for not attending furrow cleaning, Not obeying traditional furrow laws and Water User Association (WUA) (UWAMASAKWA) laws, stealing of water and being rude to the furrow Committee leaders.
-He was ordered by Water User Association (WUA) chairman to pay 10000Tshs for not obeying the furrow chairman, 10000Tshs for stealing of water and 1000Tshs for not attending the exercise of cleaning a furrow.
+He was blamed for not attending furrow cleaning, Not obeying traditional furrow laws and Water User Association (WUA) (UWAMASAKWA) laws, stealing water and being rude to the furrow Committee leaders.
+He was ordered by the Water User Association (WUA) chairman to pay 10000Tshs for not obeying the furrow chairman, 10000Tshs for stealing of water and 1000Tshs for not attending the exercise of cleaning a furrow.
 These are charges according to UWAMASAKWA laws.
-He did not accecpt to pay and left the meeting, Water User Association (WUA) chairman and traditional furrow chairman took him to the court and the case is still going on.
+He did not accept to pay and left the meeting, Water User Association (WUA) chairman and traditional furrow chairman took him to court and the case is still going on.